Bonnie Glick

 Bonnie Glick is an American diplomat and businesswoman who served as the Deputy Administrator of the United States Agency for International Development from 2019 to 2020.
 Nominated for the post by President Donald Trump in April 2018, she was confirmed by the United States Senate by unanimous consent in January 2019.
-On September 21, 2021, Glick was announced as the inaugural director of the Krach Institute for Tech Diplomacy at Purdue during the Concordia Summit on the margins of the UN General Assembly.
-She is a Life Member of the Council on Foreign Relations.

 Early life and education

 Glick grew up in Chicago where she attended the Akiba Schechter Jewish Day School and Kenwood Academy.
-Glick graduated from Cornell University with a degree in Government and International Relations, where she was a member of Alpha Epsilon Phi Sorority.
+Glick graduated from Cornell University with a degree in Government and International Relations, where she was a member of Alpha Epsilon Phi sorority.
 She graduated from Columbia University with a master's degree in International Affairs.
 She earned a Master's in Business Administration from the Robert H. Smith School of Business at the University of Maryland.